-Auckland sits on over 50 volcanoes!
-Luckily, they are all extinct, but the earth crust is thin and even though it’s unlikely to happen in the foreseeable future, an eruption could happen.
+The Auckland volcanic field has over 50 volcanoes!
+Luckily, they are all extinct or dormant, but the earth crust is thin and even though it’s unlikely to happen in the foreseeable future, an eruption could happen.

-The youngest volcano in Auckland is Rangitoto Island.
-It erupted some 600 years ago in the Hauraki Gulf, right next to Motutapu Island, which is - funny enough - the oldest volcano in the area.
+The youngest Auckland volcano is Rangitoto.
+The Rangitoto Island eruption happened some 600 years ago in the Hauraki Gulf, right next to Motutapu Island, which is - funny enough - the oldest volcano in the area.

-Rangitoto has the typical cone shape of a volcano.
+Rangitoto Island is a volcano in New Zealand that has the typical cone shape.
 It’s an iconic landmark of Auckland, as it can be seen from almost everywhere.
+Rangi definitely belongs to the best attractions in Auckland New Zealand.

 During my first time in New Zealand I always wanted to go and explore Rangitoto Island, but for some reason never made it.
 Now, about 9 years later, it was finally going to happen.
 I would finally meet Rangi up close and personal!